VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P5S.md

 ___

 + **<u>Double Rush</u>:**
 *Proto-Carbuncle* will face an intercardinal.
 At the end of the cast, he will and dash to the corner he's facing.
 Then he will dash back in the opposite direction.
-Each dash deals <span class='phys'>physical damage</span> on his path, knocks players away perpandicular from his path (can be immuned) and applies a <span class='debuff'>Physical Vulnerability Up</span> debuff.
+Each dash deals <span class='phys'>physical damage</span> on his path, knocks players away perpendicular from his path (can be immune) and applies a <span class='debuff'>Physical Vulnerability Up</span> debuff.

 ___